 - Maurille Islands Wilderness

-Home to many species of endangered and rare flora and fauna, the Tongass Forest includes the islands of the Alexander Archipelago, many fjords and glaciers, the state capital of Juneau and the Coast Mountains.
-Alaska’s five species of salmon, brown and black bears, and bald eagles make their habitats in the Tongass as well as an abundance of migratory birds who spend their summers nesting in the Alexander Archipelago.
-Named for the Tongass group of the Tlingit people, the Tongass is also home to the Haida, and Tsimshian peoples.
+Home to many species of endangered and rare flora and fauna, the Tongass Forest includes the islands of the Alexander Archipelago, many fjords and glaciers, the state capital of Juneau, and the Coast Mountains.
+Alaska’s five species of salmon, brown and black bears, and bald eagles make their habitats in the Tongass.
+An abundance of migratory birds spend their summers nesting in the Alexander Archipelago.
+Named for the Tongass group of the Tlingit people, the Tongass is also home to the Haida and Tsimshian peoples.

-The Tongass National Forest is a popular stop on many Inside Passage cruises in Alaska such as a visit to the Mendenhall Glacier Visitor Center in Juneau, and the Southeast Alaska Discovery Center in Ketchikan.
-Misty Fjords flightseeing, sport fishing and bear viewing, camping and hiking are also popular activities within the Tongass.
+The Tongass National Forest is a popular stop on many Inside Passage cruises in Alaska, such as visiting the Mendenhall Glacier Visitor Center in Juneau and the Southeast Alaska Discovery Center in Ketchikan.
+Misty Fjords flightseeing, sport fishing and bear viewing, camping, and hiking are popular activities within the Tongass.